-We stayed in a Silver Birch cabin which is described as ‘affordable quality’ with the Copper Cabins that are more basic and Golden Oak which are the luxury cabins.
-The Silver Birch ticked the affordable quality boxes perfectly and was a great unique way to do a staycation in the UK.
-All the cabins are self-serving (you can order food in) but if you do forget anything there is a fully stocked shop in the main reception building and they sell everything from milk to biscuits, to pizza and cottage pie.
-Whatever it is, they will have it!
+We stayed in a Silver Birch cabin which is described as ‘affordable quality’ with the Copper Cabins which are basic and Golden Oak which are luxury cabins.
+The Silver Birch ticked the affordable quality boxes perfectly and was a great unique way to do a staycation in the UK with our best friends.
+All the cabins are self-serving (but you can order food in, from the TV!) and if you do forget anything there is a fully stocked shop in the main reception building.
+They sell everything from milk to bread, to burgers and shepherd’s pie.

 On the Friday we checked in and were sat down at reception by a lovely man who talked us through everything we needed to know for the weekend.
 We headed over to the cabin and unpacked before walking over to the bike hire hut and getting our bikes fitted.
 The man at the bike shop was a little odd but he sorted us out quickly and we didn’t have to wait long before we headed off in to the forest for a quick ride.

 On the Saturday after a late night drinking wine on the Friday we had a lovely lie in and the boys went to the shops to get in food to make a fry up.
 We then had canoeing booked in for the afternoon from 2-4 so we headed on down on our bikes to the river side and jumped (not literally) in to our canoe.
 The canoeing was great, really good fun but tiring – not quite a hangover activity.
 I let Theo do most of the paddling as I sit back and enjoyed the beautiful Norfolk countryside.
 As the day drew to a close we popped on the hot tub, got dinner ready and sat back in to relax for the evening.